saag7/Voice-Assistant/README.md

 4. Langchain

 ## Important for Installation
-You must have an account on both OpenAi and Eleven's Lab and also DeepLake
+You must have an account on both OpenAi and Eleven's Lab.

 ## Important before launching